wardpenney/talk-lsg-spike/deck.md

 ---

 # Shared partials
+Some LSG's grow to use markup partials from the larger codebase.
+This cancanabalize the speed in which you can work in the LSG.
+If the aim is to enforce conformity, I will have something goodies on that at the end of this talk...

 In order to DRY (Don't Repeat Yourself) out web codebases, it is a best practice to factor repeated instances of the same widget into the same partial that defines the widget.
 The downside to this, is that it couples all of the webpages together.

 I have tried or seen these attempted solutions: